stylify/web/content/blog/simple-react-like-button-with-stylify.md

 .transform\:scale\(1\.5\){transform: scale(1.5)}
 ```
 ## Production build - 50% smaller
-When you allow [Stylify](https://stylifycss.com) to mangle selectors, then the output looks like this:
+When you allow <nuxt-link to="/">Stylify</nuxt-link> to mangle selectors, then the output looks like this:
 ```css
 .c{color:#222}
 .d{font-weight:bold}